Mateo-Serrano-24504/backend-projects/github-user-activity/INFO.md

 ### How to run

-Once you have cloned the repository, as indicated in [the main README file](../README.md), execute the following commands to start the execution of the Task Tracker CLI:
+Once you have cloned the repository, as indicated in [the main README file](../README.md), execute the following:

 ```bash
 cd github-user-activity